New methodology strengthens public health monitoring using human rights

 Indicators are considered a vital component of any public health initiative—they provide guideposts to steer research and evaluate a program’s performance and impact in relation to its goals.

-“This is the first effort to identify indicators, select the ones that reflect people’s experiences, and provide a rigorous method of analysis to ensure that human rights are considered and people’s voices are heard when decisions are made regarding what services will be strengthened or prioritized,” said study co-author Laura Ferguson, assistant professor of preventive medicine.
+“This is the first effort to identify indicators, select the ones that reflect people’s experiences, and provide a rigorous method of analysis to ensure that human rights are considered and people’s voices are heard when decisions are made regarding what services will be strengthened or prioritized,” said study co-author Laura Ferguson, assistant professor of Population and Public Health Sciences.

 The researchers used contraceptive services and programs as a test case for creating the methodology.
 In November they launched a tool based on their findings with the World Health Organization.
 The document guides countries looking to strengthen human rights efforts in their contraceptive services and programming.